RayTiasha/raytiasha/README.md

   A little more about me...
 </h2>

-I have a background in IT Operations and Application Support, and I truly enjoy using data analysis to investigate systems and datasets to provide operational clarity to business stakeholders.
+I have a background in IT Operations and Application Support, where I helped business teams maintain confidence in operational data and reporting by identifying, investigating, and resolving system and data issues that affect planning and decision-making. <br> Data Analytics cane as a natural extension to my role, as I truly enjoy investigating systems and datasets to provide operational clarity to business stakeholders.

 ## Portfolio
 Welcome to my portfolio, where I showcase [my projects](https://raytiasha.github.io/Portfolio/).